 In 2010, the world was in the middle of an economic crisis.
-Serbians – like people in other countries – were struggling: breadwinners were losing jobs; families were struggling to afford basic needs; teenagers’ dreams of higher education were slipping away.
+Serbians – like people in other countries – were struggling: breadwinners were losing jobs; many families could not afford basic needs; teenagers’ dreams of higher education were slipping away.
 Headlines about bank failures and collapses had left people suspicious of financial institutions.

 When Belgrade City Library's research found that financial literacy education barely existed in Serbia, librarians decided to fill the gap.
 After studying library financial literacy education models from other parts of the world, they designed a service that would work in Serbia.